teng-liu/myDocuments/tami-learning-log.md

 - express <-> postgres
   - wrote API in express => connected postgres db to get data (get is working, update not)
     - but the sql of update properties in jsonb is done (jsonb_set() method)
-  - problem: use put to update, api with json parameter
+  - problem: use PUT api to update with json parameter

 ### Possible Methods of form: